janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

   <img src="https://github.com/janfajessen/EspHome-RC-FPV-Car-Robot-ve0.1-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/blob/main/Screenshot_20220411-093548.png" width="250" />

  - In your Home Assistant Lovelace or Dashboard:
-     - Create a Camera Live Card with your ESP32Cam and also the other one.
+     - Create a Camera Live Card with your name cameras.
      - Create a Grid card with all script control buttons (example if you want to paste in code)
      - Create a Speed Controller using light.onoff_and_speed_car entity with slider
      - Create a entities card with input_number.servo_x and input_number.servo_y